boredabdel/istio-workshop-gcp/Readme.md

 --project $PROJECT_ID
 ```

+`PS: When you open the Cloud Shell for the first time and after each reload and run the gcloud command, you might be prompted to authorize the API Calls.
+Simply Click Authorize`.

-This command might take a while, you can navigate to the Google Kubernetes Engine page (use the search bar to find it) to check the status of the cluster provisioning, or wait for the command to exit.
+Provisionning a cluster might take a while(about 5 min), you can navigate to the Kubernetes Engine page (use the search bar to find it) to check the status of the cluster provisioning, or wait for the command to exit.

 At this stage you should have a GKE cluster provisionned in your project.

 Run the following command to fetch it's credentials.
 ```bash
 gcloud container clusters get-credentials istio-workshop-gcp --zone $ZONE
 ```

 Run `kubectl` to ensure you have access to the cluster.
 ```bash
 kubectl get nodes
 ```